-The inspector observed residents in various areas throughout the centre, for example some residents were walking in corridors, others residents were sitting the social day spaces and attending the garden area.
+The inspector observed residents in various areas throughout the centre, for example some residents were leaving the dining room following breakfast, some residents were walking in corridors and others were sitting in communal rooms.
 The atmosphere was relaxed and calm.
-Soft relaxing music played throughout the corridors and some of the communcal rooms in the centre.
-The inspector observed that a number of residents were in their rooms on the day of inspection.
-Some residents had their bedroom doors closed.
-One resident told the inspector that they had a key to their bedroom door and locked the door when they were not in their room.
+The inspector observed that a small number of residents were in their rooms in the morning.
+Some residents had their bedroom doors closed and privacy screens were in use in the shared rooms.
 Staff were observed discreetly assisting residents and knocking on doors before entering bedrooms.